pydraw/pydraw/README.md

 while running:
     screen.update()  # We want to update the screen if we make any changes! screen.sleep(1 / fps)  # Limit our updates by a certain time delay, in this case 30fps
-                                       # The argument is the delay in milliseconds
+                                       # The argument is the delay in seconds

 screen.exit()  # Must be called at the end of a pydraw program
 ```